Arxcis/OrdBase/README.md

     IEnumerable<Item> Items
 }
 ```
-A variation of the TranslationGrop type exists called the TranslationGroupMeta.
+A variation of the TranslationGroup type exists called the TranslationGroupMeta.
 It is indentical, except for leaving out the TranslationGroup.Item.Text attribute, to only pass on meta-information about the group.

 <br>